mongodb/docs/source/includes/api/list-tables/admin-s3-blockstore-response-documents.rst

    * - assignmentEnabled
      - boolean
-     - Flag indicating whether this data store can be assigned backups.
+     - Flag indicating whether this data store can be assigned backup jobs.

    * - awsAccessKey
      - string